MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-https.md

 ms.custom: ""
 ---

-# Security: Configure SSL/TLS for R Server Operationalization (HTTPS)
+# Security: Configure SSL/TLS for R Server Operationalization

->For security reasons, we strongly recommend that SSL/TLS 1.2 be enabled in **all production environments.**  Since we cannot ship certificates for you, HTTPS protocols are disabled by default.
+>For security reasons, we strongly recommend that SSL/TLS 1.2 be enabled in **all production environments.**  Since we cannot ship certificates for you, these protocols are disabled by default.

 You can use HTTPS within a connection encrypted by SSL/TLS 1.2.
 To enable SSL/TLS, you'll need some or all of these certificates.